Skip to content

 Title: 'Epochs'

-Description: 'An epoch in machine learning is one complete pass through the entire training dataset by the learning algorithm to update the model’s weights.'
+Description: 'An epoch is one complete pass of the entire training dataset by the learning algorithm to update the model’s weights.'

 Subjects: